anvilproject/anvil-portal/content/data/data-access.md

 In general, a top level auth group is created for the workspace with the data, and each of the user lists is added as a secondary group - populated according to the parameters for those users.

+1. **Consortium Members** - As a dataset is onboarded, a point of contact is identified to serve as the point of contact for consortium access.
+This person is granted administrative rights over an auth group.
+Consortium members are added and removed from this list periodically to match the consortium’s membership records and maintain the integrity of the list.

 1. **External Researcher Access** - dbGAP deposits a copy of their whitelist to a secure ftp site.
 This list is read by Terra and synced to an internal auth group.
 It is maintained entirely and solely by dbGAP beyond the initial linking to a new workspace.

-1. **Consortium Members** - As a dataset is onboarded, a point of contact is identified to serve as the point of contact for consortium access.
-This person is granted administrative rights over an auth group.
-Consortium members are added and removed from this list periodically to match the consortium’s membership records and maintain the integrity of the list.

 1. **AnVIL Developers** - A list of current developers is maintained by the Project Management team.
 Users on this list are added/removed periodically to maintain the integrity of the list

+## Monitoring and Logging

+Both Terra and Gen3 operate in a FISMA-Moderate environment and comply with all requirements set forth in NIST-800-53.
+This includes robust logging of access to data, periodic audits, and monitoring for abnormal use patterns.
+Data access incidents will be reported to the relevant parties immediately upon being discovered.